Algorithm registries

 mlkem768x25519X-Wing hybrid (ML-KEM-768 + X25519)1216 B / 32 B1120 B / 32 B

-mlkem768x25519 is the X-Wing construction from the CFRG X-Wing draft: it pairs ML-KEM-768 with X25519 so that an attacker must break both to recover the shared secret.
+mlkem768x25519 is the X-Wing construction from draft-connolly-cfrg-xwing-kem-10: it pairs ML-KEM-768 (FIPS 203) with X25519 (RFC 7748) so that an attacker must break both to recover the shared secret.
 The public key is the ML-KEM-768 encapsulation key concatenated with the X25519 public key (1184 B ‖ 32 B = 1216 B); the secret is a 32-byte seed from which the full key is derived.
-Each recipient's ciphertext is the ML-KEM-768 ciphertext concatenated with an ephemeral X25519 public key (1088 B ‖ 32 B = 1120 B), and the two shared secrets are combined with SHA3-256 into the final 32-byte secret.
+Each recipient's ciphertext is the ML-KEM-768 ciphertext concatenated with an ephemeral X25519 public key (1088 B ‖ 32 B = 1120 B), and the two shared secrets are combined by the X-Wing SHA3-256 combiner (FIPS 202) into the final 32-byte secret.
+Label 309 consumes X-Wing as a black-box KEM — encapsulate, decapsulate, the 32-byte shared secret — and relies on no property of the combiner's internal hashing.
 The identifier is written without internal hyphens to match the established X-Wing spelling.

 The hybrid is selected per-record by the encryption header, independently of the content AEAD.
 Because it is already registered, post-quantum confidentiality is a matter of choosing the identifier — not waiting for a new wire-format version.